Adity-aprasad/Adity-aprasad/README.md

 💬 Ask me about React Native, Node.js, and AI/ML for structural analysis.

-📫 How to reach me: You can connect with me via LinkedIn or GitHub.
+📫 How to reach me: You can connect with me via www.linkedin.com/in/aditya-prasad-081029228

+ or GitHub.

 😄 Pronouns: He/Him